godaddy-wordpress/wp-plugin-partners/README.md

 ### Overriding fields

 Occasionally, you may want to present data differently than it appears on WordPress.org.
-In this case you will need to indicate that you do want to use the Plugins API, and any additional fields you specify in the object will take precedence over Plugins API data.
+In this case you will need to indicate that you _do_ want to use the Plugins API by declaring `"plugins_api": true`, and any additional fields you specify in the object will take precedence over Plugins API data.

 **EXAMPLE**